Learning GAN-based Foveated Reconstruction to Recover Perceptually Important Image Features

-Using 75\% probability as a guidance and the cubic fits to our data, we calculated amounts of guiding samples for the expert subjects to be: 9.09\%, 6.89\% and 4.71\% with 95\% CI [7.85 - 10.48], [5.78 - 8.14], [3.60 - 5.94], for eccentricities \SIlist{8;14;20}{\degree}, respectively.
-For the naive participants, the results are: 7.93\%, 4.57\% and 2.06\% with 95\% CI [7.47 - 8.41], [3.98 - 5.29], [1.30 - 2.76].
-The confidence intervals were computed via bootstrapping.
-The estimates are shown in \refFig{detection_sampling_rate_fig}.
-As expected the naive observers are less sensitive to the artifacts than experts, and they tolerate distortions in synthesized patches with less amount of guiding samples.
-We used the estimated values to prepare the inputs for the discriminator in GAN training (\refSec{dataset}).
+We used a 75\% probability as a guide together with cubic fits to our data.
+We computed the number of guiding samples for expert subjects as 9.09\%, 6.89\%, and 4.71\% with a 95\% CI [7.85 - 10.48], [5.78 - 8.14], [3.60 - 5.94] for eccentricities \SIlist{8;14;20}{\degree}, respectively.
+For the naive participants, the results are: 7.93\%, 4.57\% and 2.06\% with a 95\% CI [7.47 - 8.41], [3.98 - 5.29], [1.30 - 2.76].
+The confidence intervals were computed by bootstrapping, and the estimates are shown in \refFig{detection_sampling_rate_fig}.
+As expected, the naive observers were less sensitive to the artifacts than the experts, and tolerated distortions in synthesized patches with fewer guiding samples.
+We used the estimated values to prepare the inputs for the discriminator during GAN training (\refSec{dataset}).

 \mysection{Method}{method} The results of the perceptual experiments described in the previous section provide the measured thresholds for structural distortions for a standard observer.
-We use these data to control the learned manifold of target images in foveated image reconstruction.
-To this end, we present an improved training scheme for GAN where the training data consists of a set of both natural and synthesized images.
+We used these data to control the learned manifold of the target images in foveated image reconstruction.
+To this end, we present an improved training scheme for the GAN in which the training data consist of a set of natural and synthesized images.